enumag/reborn-pokepedia/README.md

 A few of the things you can do with Reborn Pokepedia:

-- Look up pokemon by major battle (Gym, Rival, PULSE, or Major NPC)
+- Look up Pokemon by major battle (Gym, Rival, PULSE, or Major NPC)

 ## Feedback